OtroEspacio/getting-real/epub/03-stay-lean/00-less-mass.md

 instead of later.
 Instead of an aircraft carrier, you steer a cigarette boat.
 Revel in that fact.

-For example, let\'s imagine a lean, less mass company that has built a product with less software and less features.
-On the other side is a more mass company that\'s got a product with significantly more software and more features.
-Then let\'s say a new technology like Ajax or a new concept like tagging comes around.
+For example, let's imagine a lean, less mass company that has built a product with less software and less features.
+On the other side is a more mass company that's got a product with significantly more software and more features.
+Then let's say a new technology like Ajax or a new concept like tagging comes around.
 Who is going to be able to adapt their product quicker?
-The team with more software and more features and a 12-month roadmap or the team with less software and less features and a more organic \"let\'s focus on what we need to focus on right now\" process?
+The team with more software and more features and a 12-month roadmap or the team with less software and less features and a more organic "let's focus on what we need to focus on right now" process?

 Obviously the less-mass company is in a better position to adjust to the